 Avoid Using Contractions

 Moreover, "duly noted" can also be used sarcastically, meaning that something is heard and ignored rather than taken into appropriate consideration.
-It’s not necessarily a rude phrase, but you should pay close attention to the context in which you use the phrase "duly noted."
+It’s not necessarily rude, but you should pay close attention to the context in which you use the phrase "duly noted."

 Avoid Using Slang and Phrasal Verbs